 This qualification allows for progression to employment and National 5 Practical Cookery & Practical Cake Craft.

-Numeracy Unit
+Numeracy Unit with Craft Mathematics

 Entry into this course comes from the successful completion of the experiences and outcomes in S1-S4.
-This will be evidenced through ongoing formative assessment from classroom teachers and summative block assessments.
+This will be evidenced through on-going formative assessment from classroom teachers and summative block assessments.